Atlantic Crossing (TV series)

 Atlantic Crossing is a historical drama in the form of a television miniseries set in Norway and the United States during World War II.
 The series is wide-ranging but pays special attention to interactions between Crown Princess Martha of Norway and President Franklin Roosevelt during the period when Martha was a war refugee in the United States after fleeing the 1940 Nazi Invasion of Norway.

 Some portions with Norwegian, Danish or Swedish spoken dialogue are subtitled in English.
 It premiered on 25 October 2020 on NRK in Norway.
-The series premiered 4 April 2021 on Masterpiece Theatre on PBS.
+The series premiered 4 April 2021 on Masterpiece on PBS.

 Production

 The eight part series was co-produced by the Norwegian independent production company Cinenord, Norway’s public broadcaster NRK and the US Public Broadcasting Service (PBS).
 Most of the series was filmed in the Czech Republic and Norway.

-Reception

-The series created controversy in Norway by repeatedly portraying the President and the Crown Princess as romantically involved, a claim that is not supported by historical evidence.